robertwgehl/robertwgehl.github.io/_posts/2024-11-08-ASMupdate.md

 In this ASM update, here are three things that caught my eye this week.
 Well, besides that other big thing that happened this week.

+This has been edited to fix an error.
 <!-- more -->
 ## On #Fediblock